Sony's Spider-Man Universe: Sony's shared universe

-Venom was revived by Sony in March 2016, envisioned as a standalone film unrelated from Sony and Marvel's new Spider-Man films, which would launch its own franchise and shared universe.
+Venom was revived by Sony in March 2016, envisioned as a standalone film unrelated to Sony and Marvel's new Spider-Man films, which would launch its own franchise and shared universe.
 In May 2017, Sony confirmed that Venom was not considered a spin-off of any other film, and would officially begin its own shared universe.
 Sony was looking to build out this new universe gradually rather than rush in as they had previously tried with the Amazing Spider-Man spin-offs.
 In July, Columbia Pictures president Sanford Panitch explained that they were looking to "do what's the absolute best for each individual property.
 I just want to honor the original DNA."
-Because of this, Sony was hoping that individual filmmakers would give each film its own distinct style rather than having a single person in charge of the universe as with the MCU's Kevin Feige.
-The studio also wanted to avoid "conventional comic-book movies", with the intention of dealing in different genres such as horror or comedy, potential R-ratings, and even lower-than-usual budgets, depending on each project.
+Because of this, Sony hoped that individual filmmakers would give each film its own distinct style rather than having a single person in charge of the universe, as with the MCU's Kevin Feige.
+The studio also wanted to avoid "conventional comic-book movies", with the intention of dealing in different genres such as horror or comedy, potential R-rated films, and even lower-than-usual budgets, depending on each project.

-By March 2018, Sony's executive vice president Palak Patel was overseeing all of the universe's films for the studio.
-In July, Vulture interviewed several creatives involved in the universe to try alleviate the fears of some fans concerning Sony's plans.
-Jonathan Goldstein—writer of the first MCU Spider-Man film, Spider-Man: Homecoming (2017)—said the future of the universe would be decided by the success of Venom, and noted that other studios had struggled to replicate Marvel Studios' MCU success.
+By March 2018, Sony's executive vice president, Palak Patel, was overseeing all of the universe's films.
+In July, Vulture interviewed several creatives involved in the universe to try to alleviate the fears of some fans concerning Sony's plans.
+Jonathan Goldstein—co-writer of the first MCU Spider-Man film, Spider-Man: Homecoming (2017)—said the future of the universe would be decided by the success of Venom, and noted that other studios had struggled to replicate Marvel Studios' MCU success.
 Brian Michael Bendis, comic creator of many Marvel characters that Sony planned to add to its universe, consulted on Into the Spider-Verse and was aware of Sony's plans for its shared universe.
 He described them as "very cool.
 Fans wouldn't be annoyed with what they're doing."
 He added that MCU films such as Iron Man (2008) and Guardians of the Galaxy (2014), which he was also involved in, were considered risks due to the lack of familiarity that general audiences had with those properties, but they both went on to be successful.
 He said this could also happen to lesser-known Spider-Man characters.
 In August, Sony was confirmed to have the rights to 900 Marvel Comics characters, and Panitch explained that "Spider-Man connects to a lot of the characters.
 There are villains, heroes, and antiheroes, and a lot are female characters, many of whom are bona fide, fully dimensionalized, and utterly unique.
 We feel there's no reason the Marvel characters shouldn't be able to embrace diversity."
 When asked whether Venom would act as the "common thread" throughout the shared universe, Sony said this was not necessarily the case as they wanted Venom to be standalone, but said Venom would have "key points of intersection" with other films.